Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Concluding remarks

 Notice that in ``constraining mode'' of unitarity violation, the model-independence of the framework translates into a universal nature of the bounds, thereby making them more powerful.
 Whereas in ``discovery mode'' of unitarity violation, the model dependence, in particular through the $W$ dependent correction terms, is welcome because it serves for identifying the structure of the sterile sector.

 During the course of this work, we have obtained the new results and had some interesting observations including:

 \begin{itemize}

-\item We have obtained an exact solution of the Hamiltonian (\ref{H0-def}) for uniform matter density.
+\item We have obtained an exact solution, eq.~\eqref{S-alpha-beta-0th-final}, of $S$ matrix for the Hamiltonian (\ref{H0-def}) with uniform matter density.
 It describes neutrino evolution in low-scale unitarity violation in zeroth-order in $W$, which applies also to the case of high-scale unitarity violation.
-The key parts of the solution can also be utilized to calculate the higher order corrections in $W$.
+It has been utilized in section~\ref{sec:where-UV} to calculate the oscillation probability in the leading-order as well as its higher order corrections in $W$.
 When applied to each shell inside the earth, it could provide a semi-quantitative way of simulating non-unitary neutrino evolution for the terrestrial experiments.

-\item We have observed outside of the region of validity of our Uniqueness theorem there is a limited phase space, $\rho E \gg 10 \text{ (g/cm}^3) \text{GeV}$, in which the second order $W$ correction terms can be sizeable.
-If detected, it may allow us to probe structure of $W$ matrix elements which bridges between active and sterile sectors.

-\item We have examined a toy model of equally distributed $W$ matrix elements within each flavor, in which the probability leaking term scales as $1/N$.
-Likewise, possible detection of $\mathcal{C}_{\alpha \beta}$ may provide information of the hidden sterile sector.
+\item The value of $\mathcal{C}_{\alpha \beta}$, if detected, could reveal structure of the hidden sterile sector.
+In this paper, this point is illustrated only in a toy model of equally distributed $W$ matrix elements within each flavour, as defined in appendix~\ref{sec:scaling-model}.
+In this model, the probability leaking term scales as $1/N$ depending upon number of sterile states.

 \end{itemize}